DIVIDEND YIELD CALCULATOR

 How do you calculate dividend payout?

-Investors commonly calculate the dividend payout ratio to estimate how much a company pays to its investors as dividend and how much it retains for reinvesting and debt repayment.
+Investors commonly calculate the dividend payout ratio to estimate how much a company pays to its investors as dividends and how much it retains for reinvesting and debt repayment.
 Simply saying, the dividend payout ratio (DPR) is the dividend paid against net income.

 Investors use the following formula to calculate DPR.